bahuljain/scala-fun/README.md

 - `abstract override` in traits for stackable modifications.

-- ` `` ` in pattern matching allow variable names to be used as patterns
+- variables enclosed in back ticks allows them to be used as constant patterns in pattern matching.

 	```scala
 	val pi = Math.pi